atifmehmood53/Extended-Net-SNMP-Agent-for-Enterprise-OIDs/README.md

 	- **pass-programmes**  - these are the programs which will be used by OIDs registered through ``pass`` in ``snmpd.conf`` file.
 	- **utils** - contains all utility code which is shared in the whole project
 ## MIBs
 This project contains a MIB files named **AFINITI-TASK-MIB**.txt which defines SMIs for all custom OIDs used in this project.
 You can look into that in this folder.
-Bellow is the summary of what the objects and their OIDs it defines and which approach in my solution uses them.
+Below is the summary of what the objects and their OIDs it defines and which approach in my solution uses them.

 **Following are the OIDs are used by sub agent :**
 |                 OID              |               Translated Version	|